 The Institution may consider transfer credits from other academic institutions accredited by an agency recognized by the United States Department of Education (USDE) or the Council for Higher Education Accreditation (CHEA).
 Transfer credit may be awarded for courses previously taken with an earned grade of "C" or greater and are equivalent to those courses required by the current Institutional Catalog.
 Transferred courses are not computed in the cumulative GPA but count as attempted and completed courses for Satisfactory Academic Progress purposes.
-For credit-bearing programs, as required by New York State Education Department, a student must complete at least 30 credits at the Institution to receive an associate's degree from the Institution.
 The Institution does not grant credit for non-punitive grades or remedial courses, non-credit courses, or experiential learning.